RichardMoor75/GitHubMonitor/README.md

 [🇷🇺 Русский](README_RU.md) | [🇺🇸 English](README.md)

 **GitHub Monitor** is a tool for automatically tracking new releases in selected GitHub repositories.
-When a new version is released, the bot downloads the release notes, generates a concise and understandable summary using AI (via OpenRouter), and sends a notification to Telegram.
+When a new version is released, the bot downloads the release notes, generates a concise and understandable summary in **any specified language** using AI (via OpenRouter), and sends a notification to Telegram.

 ## 💻 Operating System